 Should you believe that any of the above rights have been violated or infringed while receiving services, we encourage you to make a formal complaint, send our executive director an email.

 All participants of KCR have the right to quality services that respect their dignity, personal integrity, and individuality.
 Agency staff will be provided with an orientation to participant rights during their probationary employment period, and are responsible to be familiar with agency policies and procedures.
 Each staff member has the responsibility to ensure, through ethical and professional conduct, that participants’ rights are respected, and that the necessary steps are taken to protect the confidentiality of participants’ files and other participants specific information.
 Participants have the right and will be encouraged, to participate in the assessment of their needs and all aspects of planning the services they are to receive/participate in.
-Participants will be informed as to the limits of the confidentiality of their personal information, and the procedures used in the agency for obtaining their consent for the release of their information.
+Participants will be informed as to the limits of the confidentiality of their personal information, and the procedures used by the agency for obtaining their consent for the release of their information.
 If circumstances arise which will mandate the release of their information without their consent, they will be informed as to the release of the information and why the information was released.
 Participants will also have informed consent, informed refusal and/or an expression of choice with regard to concurrent services, the composition of the service delivery team and their involvement in research projects.
 These limits and rights are governed by the Freedom of Information and Protection of Privacy Act, The Personal Information and Protection Act and the MCFD Charter of Privacy.

 We will work with participants in ways that respect their rights.
 We will consider their: